SkafteNicki/dtu_mlops/s6_the_cloud/using_the_cloud.md

         where you need to replace `<registry-name>` with a name of your choice.
 You can read more about the command [here](https://cloud.google.com/sdk/gcloud/reference/artifacts/repositories/create).
 We recommend that after
-        creating the repository that you update it with a cleanup policy to keep costs down.
+        creating the repository you update it with a cleanup policy to keep costs down.
 You can do this by running:

         ```bash
         gcloud artifacts repositories set-cleanup-policies REPOSITORY